dtr-kalfer/DockerJelly/README.md

 	/con_stray_126 - IP: 192.168.8.83 - Hostname: b0dxxxxx39fa
 	/con_mysqldb - IP: 192.168.8.81 - Hostname: 0cf70xxxxxbb

-2. From our network diagram, we know:
+2. From our network diagram above, we know:

 	a. con_nginx_sl is the reverse proxy
 	→ *We append the keyword 'top1'*